svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--This takes the references that were remote branches that started with `tag/` and makes them real (lightweight) tags.-->

-Das nimmt die Referenzen, die vorher Remote-Zweige waren, die mit `tag/` begonnen haben und macht aus ihnen echte (leichtgewichtige) Tags.
+Das nimmt die Referenzen, die vorher Remote-Branche waren, die mit `tag/` begonnen haben und macht aus ihnen echte (leichtgewichtige) Tags.

 <!--Next, move the rest of the references under `refs/remotes` to be local branches:-->

-Als nächstes verschieben wir den Rest der Referenzen aus `refs/remotes` und machen lokale Zweige daraus:
+Als nächstes verschieben wir den Rest der Referenzen aus `refs/remotes` und machen lokale Branche daraus:

 	$ cp -Rf .git/refs/remotes/* .git/refs/heads/
 	$ rm -Rf .git/refs/remotes

 <!--Now all the old branches are real Git branches and all the old tags are real Git tags.
 The last thing to do is add your new Git server as a remote and push to it.
 Because you want all your branches and tags to go up, you can run this:-->

-Jetzt sind alle alten Zweige richtige Git-Zweige geworden und alle alten Tags sind echte Git-Tags.
+Jetzt sind alle alten Branche richtige Git-Branche geworden und alle alten Tags sind echte Git-Tags.
 Als letztes müssen wir den neuen Git-Server noch als entfernten Server einrichten und unsere Änderungen zu ihm pushen.
-Da wir alle Zweige und Tags einbeziehen wollen, kannst Du diesen Befehl verwenden:
+Da wir alle Branche und Tags einbeziehen wollen, kannst Du diesen Befehl verwenden:

 	$ git push origin --all

 <!--All your branches and tags should be on your new Git server in a nice, clean import.-->

-All Deine Zweige und Tags sollten jetzt in Deinem neuen Git-Server in einem schicken, sauberen Import vorhanden sein.
+All Deine Branche und Tags sollten jetzt in Deinem neuen Git-Server in einem schicken, sauberen Import vorhanden sein.

 ### Perforce ###